Stopping As Success: Planning for Success from Start to Exit

 “Stopping As Success: planning for success from start to exit” is a USAID-funded research project that will look at responsible exit strategies of INGOs.
 The research consortium consists of Peace Direct, Search for Common Ground and CDA Collaborative Learning Projects.

-The research will examine examples of current and past exit strategies to draw on lessons learned from successes and failures.
+The research will examine examples of current and past transition and exit strategies to draw on lessons learned from successes and failures.
 In particular, the research approach will include intentional prioritisation and inclusion of local researchers and local asset organisations to best inform learning about the impacts of closing out development projects and programmes.

 “Incentives for aid providers to work themselves out of a job — to support people so that they do not need external help (though not all needs may be met) — fade in relation to incentives to survive, grow, and continue to deliver.” – Time to Listen